hnvnguyen/WEB222/README.md

 - Using a js file as a static books database
 - Sorting books by their categories
 - Performing client-side form validation
-- Using web responsive design techniques
+- Including responsive web design

 [Visit Website](https://hnvnguyen.github.io/WEB222/)